davidballester/a-dirty-trail-webapp/public/narrations/tutorial/mudPeople/ladyWillsbourghIsDead.md

 "A place as good as any other, I say," said {{playerName}}, trying to cheer things up, but the rain intensified, as if to deny its sympathy.

-Nothing was done with the strangers, but they covered Lady Willsbourgh the best they could, using the collection of hats she had brought along.
+Nothing was done with the strangers, but they covered Lady Willsbourgh the best they could using the collection of hats she had brought along.